 Disney World’s buildings are stunning, and the design of the parks is groundbreaking in more ways than one.

-So, not only is Disney’s architecture pleasant to look at, but it does serve a purpose for pest control too!
+Not only is Disney’s architecture pleasant to look at, but it serves a purpose for pest control too!

 Plants and landscaping